sanoj1994/SanojEKSTerraform/README.md

 # SanojEKSTerraform
-from these terraform configuration file you can create EKS cluster
+From these terraform configuration file you can create EKS cluster
 NOTE: you should install kubectl on your workstation STEP 1:
      git clone "repo url"